thunknyc/crntl/README.md

 Clojure reader, assuming the changes are worthwhile and mostly backwards compatible.
 At present, I am most open to a HEREDOC or multiline string extension.

-## Current status

-* Lexer works with limitations -- see issues
-* Parser produces correct output on well-formed input

 ## Example